wlh-big-data/javascript/README-ORIGIN.md

     ```

   <a name="naming--filename-matches-export"></a><a name="22.6"></a>
-  - [22.6](#naming--filename-matches-export) export default导出模块A，则这个文件名也叫A.*， import 时候的参数也叫A。 大小写完全一致。
+  - [22.6](#naming--filename-matches-export) A base filename should exactly match the name of its default export.

     ```javascript
     // file 1 contents